wAaron/atlas-examples/metamon/README.md

    `export AWS_ACCESS_KEY=<your_aws_access_key>`
    `export AWS_SECRET_KEY=<your_aws_secret_key>`
 6. In the [Vagrantfile](Vagrantfile) and Packer files [ops/site.json](ops/site.json) and [ops/consul.json](ops/consul.json) you must replace `YOUR_ATLAS_USERNAME` with your Atlas username.
-7. When running `terraform` you can either pass environment variables into each call as noted in [ops/terraform/variables.tf#L6](ops/terraform/variables.tf#L7), or replace `YOUR_AWS_ACCESS_KEY`, `YOUR_AWS_SECRET_KEY`, `YOUR_ATLAS_USERNAME`, `YOUR_ATLAS_TOKEN`, and `YOUR_ATLAS_ENVIRONMENT_NAME` with your Atlas username, Atlas token, [AWS Access Key Id, AWS Secret Access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html), and desired Atlas environment name in [ops/terraform/terraform.tfvars](ops/terraform/terraform.tfvars).
+7. When running `terraform` you can either pass environment variables into each call as noted in [ops/terraform/variables.tf#L6](ops/terraform/variables.tf#L7), or replace `YOUR_AWS_ACCESS_KEY`, `YOUR_AWS_SECRET_KEY`, `YOUR_ATLAS_USERNAME`, and `YOUR_ATLAS_TOKEN` with your Atlas username, Atlas token, [AWS Access Key Id, and AWS Secret Access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) in [ops/terraform/terraform.tfvars](ops/terraform/terraform.tfvars).
 If you use terraform.tfvars, you don't need to pass in environment variables for each `terraform` call, just be sure not to check this into a public repository.

 tl;dr Quick Steps
 -----------------------------------------------